FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 #### Provide Availability and Interest in Conference Events
 * **Actors** - attendee
-* **Description** - an attendee provides his avalability and interest in conference events
+* **Description** - an attendee provides his availability and interest in conference events so that he can obtain a personalized schedule
 * **Preconditions and Postconditions**
   * Preconditions: the person using the application must be logged in as an attendee and he must have selected a conference
   * Postconditions: the availability and interests for the user will be set for this conference